JvanKatwijk/qt-dab/README.md

 Differences 3.5 <-> 3.4
 -----------------------------------------------------------------------

 	a.
-Support for pluto devices - experimental though
+Support for pluto devices - experimental though,
-	b. saving gain settings for different channels when configured
+	b. saving gain settings for different channels when configured,
-	c. support for saving the ensemble data in detail when scanning
+	c. support for saving the ensemble data in detail when scanning,
-	d. improved algorithm for frequency synchronization
+	d. improved algorithm for frequency synchronization,
-	e. for windows both 32 and 64 bit executables
+	e. for windows both 32 and 64 bit executables,
-	f. for dabMini an appImage (x64) is availablce
+	f. also for dabMini an appImage (x64) is availablce.

 ------------------------------------------------------------------------
 README FIRST  === README FIRST === README FIRST === README FIRST
 ------------------------------------------------------------------

-The directory Qt-DAB is now the home of THREE related, but different, versions of a DAB decoder
+The directory qt-dab is now the home of *THREE* related, but different, versions of a DAB decoder:

  * first of all, there is Qt-DAB, a fairly complete DAB decoder, based on the idea that *the user is in full control* .
 For Qt-DAB